kummahiih/asyncapp/README.md

 Yet another Python 3 async app framework for Linux (Python 3 asyncio studying project).
 Could ease your burden when creating asyncronoys python 3 apps for Linux.

+See  EchoApp.py for an usage example and asyncapp.AsyncApp class for more points to overwrite.
+The tests are written into AsyncLinuxAppTest.py and passed when I ran em in Ubuntu using Python 3.5.2.

 Things I tried and managed to somehow achieve:
  * done as a library
  * lightweight to use, testable and easily overwritable: dependency injection, inversion of control and composition instead of inheritance